PostHog/posthog.com/contents/handbook/strategy/strategy.md

 A couple of "rules":
 * Tim and James should remain [working managers](https://m.signalvnoise.com/this-is-why-we-have-working-managers-at-basecamp-and-why-microsoft-and-apple-stumbled-when-they/).
-  * That means hiring [managers of one](https://signalvnoise.com/posts/1430-hire-managers-of-one), see also our [hiring criteria](https://github.com/PostHog/handbook/issues/5).
+  * That means hiring [managers of one](https://signalvnoise.com/posts/1430-hire-managers-of-one), see also our [hiring process](/handbook/people/hiring-process).
-* We are too small for tiered management, and will be until after we raise a Series A.
+* We are too small for tiered management, and will be until after we raise a Series A. We view moving into management as a lateral move - it is not a promotion, but is instead a different skillset.
 * We don't _have_ to hire all the people we have money for.
 In fact, we should find ways of achieving our roadmap with the fewest people possible in the given timeframe.

 At the moment, our team is heavily weighted towards frontend/backend development.
 We're currently lacking: